Relative perturbation bounds with applications to empirical covariance operators: Applications to covariance operators: invariance principle and phase transition

-Among different structures of covariances, the spiked covariance model is of great interest.
+\begin{example}[Spiked covariance and factor models] Among different structures of covariances, the spiked covariance model is of great interest.
 The signature feature is that several eigenvalues are larger than the remaining, and typically one is interested in recovering these leading eigenvalues and their associated eigenvectors.
 The spiked part is of importance, as we are usually interested in the directions that explain the most variations of the data.
-The model has been extensively studied in the literature, see for instance ~\cite{baik_arous_aop_2005}, ~\cite{benaych_ndakuditi_AdvM_2011}, ~\cite{Cai2015_ptrf}, ~\cite{debashis_2007}, ~\cite{wang2017} and the many references therein.
+The model has been extensively studied in the literature, see for instance ~\cite{baik:aop:2005,Benaych-Georges:advances:2011,Cai2015_ptrf,debashis_2007,wang2017} and the many references therein.

 One way to define the model is as follows, where we suppose for simplicity that $\mathcal{H}=\R^d$.
-Let $f_1,\dots,f_d$ be orthogonal vectors and $A$ be a covariance matrix such that
+Let $f_1,\dots,f_d$ be orthogonal vectors and $\Gamma$ be a covariance matrix such that

 For a sequence of weights $\omega_1,\dots,\omega_d$, consider the spiked covariance model